Why Scale is Quickly Becoming a Children’s Hospital Superpower

 While COVID-19 accelerated the pressures children’s hospitals face, it also prompted leaders to strengthen their innovation muscles.

-James E. Shmerling, DHA, FACHE, Bridgett Feagin, and Ian Stewart
+James E. Shmerling, DHA, FACHE, and Bridgett Feagin, Connecticut Children’s Medical Center; Ian Stewart, Guidehouse

 Children’s hospitals have long been viewed as healthcare superheroes, places where the best minds in pediatric medicine perform miracles for children with complex health needs.
 In a post-COVID environment, leaders across healthcare are quickly finding that scale is becoming one of their most valuable superpowers.